Mounted African Kudu Taxidermy for Sale

 Majestic Greater Kudu taxidermy shoulder mount.
-Straight facing with relaxed expression.
-Quality of taxidermy is rated "Nice".
+Straight facing with a relaxed expression.
 Good hair and detailing with a great mane.
 Symmetrical horns measure 47" around curl.
 This African antelope is mounted on a beautiful walnut plaque in the shape of Africa.
-Plaque has natural-looking African grass attached.
+The plaque has natural-looking African grass attached.
+The quality of taxidermy is rated "Nice".
 This unique piece would make a nice addition to the trophy room.

 Scientific Name: Tragelaphus strepsicerosSize: 83" tall x 56" wide x 30" deep

 Wall hanger is attached.
 Hangs from single, heavy duty screw.

 The greater kudu is considered by many to be the most handsome of the spiral horn antelopes, which includes the bongo, eland, nyala, bushbuck, and sitatunga.